 Milinković-Savić came through the youth academy of Vojvodina.
 He is one of the midfielders who emerged from the youth squad that won two consecutive national youth championship titles, alongside Mijat Gaćinović and Nebojša Kosović

-This was the moment when he, his brother and other notable Serbians (eg Alekandar Mitrovic) won the gold medal title at the 2013 UEFA Under-19 Championship.
+This was the moment when he, his brother, and other notable Serbians (eg Aleksandar Mitrovic) won the gold medal title at the 2013 UEFA Under-19 Championship.

-Sergej Milinkovic-Savic Childhood Story Plus Untold Biography Facts- Rise to Fame
+Sergej Milinkovic-Savic Biography – Rise to Fame:

 Sergej Milinkovic-Savic went on to established himself as a ‘complete midfielder’ when he got transfered to Genk, a football club in Belgium.

-Jersey 21 was worn because of Zinedine Zidane, his childhood hero who also wore similar shirt number during the period he rose to fame in Juventus.
+Jersey 21 was worn because of Zinedine Zidane, his childhood hero who also wore a similar shirt number during the period he rose to fame in Juventus.